 Gwendud now consented to marry Tethal, and Prince Helig ordering a great feast to celebrate the union.
 At some point in the proceedings the ghost of the murdered Scottish chieftain appeared and informed them that he would exact a terrible vengeance over four generations of their family.

 Despite the curse it is said that Gwendud and Tethal lived well into their old age.
 Retribution appears to have caught up with the family with the birth of their great-great-grandchild.
 During a night of celebration and revelry in the royal palace, a maid went down into the cellar to bring up more wine.
 She was horrified to discover that the cellar was flooded with fish swimming around in the salty sea-water.
 She and her lover, who was the court minstrel, quickly realising something serious had occurred, ran for the safety of the mountains.
 They were hardly out of the banqueting hall when they heard shrieks of terror from behind them.
 Looking back they could see the foam of mighty breaking waves racing towards them.
 With water lapping at their heels they ran until at last they reached the safety of the land.
 Breathless and exhausted they waited for the morning.
 When the sun rose it disclosed an expanse of rippling water where Helig’s Palace had once stood.

 It is said that at very low tides the ruins of the old palace can still be seen under the water.
 There is an area on the western slopes of the Orme, overlooking Conwy Bay, which to this day is known as Llys Helig.

 Legend or fact?
-Recent archaeological discoveries in the surrounding area do suggest that until relatively recently, trees once stood in an area that is now submerged beneath the waves.
+All we know is that archaeological discoveries in the surrounding area do suggest that until relatively recently, trees once stood in an area that is now submerged beneath the waves…